Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 # Ceph CSI Storage (CephFS)

-Provides dynamic **CephFS (file) storage** for K2s by connecting to an existing external Ceph cluster through the upstream [`ceph-csi-operator`](https://github.com/ceph/ceph-csi-operator) — no Rook required.
+Provides dynamic **CephFS (file) storage** for K2s.
+On **enable**, the addon **always provisions a brand-new Ceph cluster** on a K2s node and wires it up through the upstream [`ceph-csi-operator`](https://github.com/ceph/ceph-csi-operator) — no Rook required.
+On **disable**, the addon can tear that cluster down again.

+The target node is chosen by the **`clusterHostNode`** value in [`config/ceph-config.json`](config/ceph-config.json): its IP address is resolved from the K2s cluster descriptor (`cluster.json`).
+When `clusterHostNode` is the K2s control plane node name (e.g. `kubemaster`), Ceph is installed on the kubemaster; otherwise it is installed on the named node.

+> **Only Debian 13 nodes are supported.** The addon validates the target node's OS over SSH on
+> enable and refuses to continue on any other distribution.

-Instead of applying the CSI driver workloads directly, this addon deploys the `ceph-csi-operator` and a small set of custom resources.
+After the cluster is provisioned, the addon deploys the `ceph-csi-operator` and a small set of custom resources.
 The operator then reconciles those resources and creates/maintains the CephFS CSI controller and node plugins for you.

 This implementation provides:
+- **A freshly provisioned single-node Ceph cluster** on the selected Debian 13 node
 - **ceph-csi-operator** that manages the CephFS CSI controller and node plugins
 - **Custom resources** (`Driver`, `CephConnection`, `ClientProfile`) that describe the driver and Ceph connection
 - **RBAC & permissions** (ServiceAccounts, ClusterRoles, ClusterRoleBindings)